 Quickly zoom to a specific region of interest by using the browser's

-then release the mouse button.
-The annotation tracks image will automatically
+the selection area, then release the mouse button.
+A "drag-and-select" popup will appear.

 features option on the Track Configuration page must be toggled on to use

 To scroll (pan) the view of the entire tracks image horizontally, click on the